noisebridge/deep-learning-meetup/README.md

 Use the environment.yml file to install our environment from conda.
 Should include pytorch, tensorflow, openai-gym, as well as a lot of auxillary files for working with them (even the sartorius API).

+## Ongoing Projects

+- [Sartorius Kaggle competition](https://www.kaggle.com/c/sartorius-cell-instance-segmentation).
+There's currently a directory called *kaggle* that stores all the code.
+If you run `kaggle_demo.py`, and create a Tensorboard on the directory created under `runs/`, you'll find a chart detailing the training loss as well as images of the model run on the validation images.

 ## Project ideas (feel free to add more!)

 - Data pipeline tutorial with MNIST project (multiclass classification)